Watch Tina Fey’s 8-Year-Old Crash Interview to Call Her a Loser

-Tina Fey’s 8-Year-Old Daughter Crashes Seth Meyers Interview to Call Her a Loser: Watch
+Tina Fey’s 8-Year-Old Daughter Crashes Seth Meyers Interview to Call Her a Loser

-The 49-year-old comedian appeared on Late Night With Seth Meyers earlier this week and halfway through her interview got a hilarious surprise.
+The 49-year-old comedian appeared on Late Night With Seth Meyers earlier this week and halfway through her interview, she got a hilarious surprise.

 Fey looked off-camera, saying, "Please hold, there's a colonial lady coming in.
 Yes, can I help you?
 I'm sorry, you're not making sound, what?
 We're taping a television program now, do you need something? "